In a previous review, I looked at the Braun Silk Epil 9 that was one of the high tech and expensive epilators available in the market.

 If you can spend upwards of $100, then it is a worthwhile investment to keep hair at bay.

-However if you’re not so willing to spend that amount of cash for a high tech tweezer then the Philips Santinelle Essential HP6401 is a great option.
+However, if you’re not so willing to spend that amount of cash for a high tech tweezer, then the Philips Santinelle Essential HP6401 is an excellent option.